Murray State Advance

 ADVANCE Adaptation: Leveling the Playing Field , Strategic Equity Initiatives at Murray State University

-In a continuation of our ADVANCE work, Murray State University will adapt successful programs from institutions such as University of New Hampshire and University of Washington for use at MSU.
-Based on our 2017 Climate Survey, we know there are challenges that women STEM faculty face.
-Through MSU-LEARN, we will develop interactive theatre modules to address implicit bias in search, tenure and promotion processes.
-Through MSU-GROW, we will develop programs to improve the retention and advancement of women faculty.
-We will enhance work-life balance at MSU through MSU-LIVE strategies.
+In a continuation of our ADVANCE work, Murray State University adapted successful programs from institutions such as University of New Hampshire and University of Washington for use at MSU.
+Our 2017 2017 Climate Survey and 2022 Climate Survey indicate that there are challenges that women STEM faculty face.
+Through MSU-LEARN, we developed interactive theatre modules to address implicit bias in search, tenure and promotion processes.
+The search module is now required for search chairs.
+Through MSU-GROW, we developed programs to improve the retention and advancement of women faculty.
+We are particularly proud of our mentoring circles and writing retreat.
+We enhance work-life balance at MSU through MSU-LIVE strategies.
+The President’s Task Force on work-life balance led to the adoption of parental leave and flexible work policies.
 This $1 million initiative is supported by the National Science Foundation.

 Publication and Resources